Participating Sculptors

 Robert was introduced to sculpture during his many visits to Brookgreen Gardens in his native state of South Carolina.
 This influence is seen today in his love for figurative realism and attention to details.
 The figurative works he creates evolve from day to day interactions, stories his children and wife share with him, or his love of the mythical, whimsical characters of the Romans and Greeks.
 He strives to bring forth, out of the cold clay and metal, the pride and determination of the male, the grace and inner strength of the female, the tender innocence of the child and the indomitable spirit of God’s creatures.

 He received a BA in Sculpture and a BS degree in Computer Science from the University of South Carolina.
-He committed himself full-time to sculpting ten years ago.
+He committed himself full-time to sculpting many years ago.
 Robert has studied with numerous internationally known sculptors and also had the privilege of studying at the Florence Academy of Art in Florence, Italy.

 In each piece, it is very important for him to focus on the smallest of details; placement of a hand; strands of hair blowing in the wind; eye contact between the subjects; to the tiniest, delicate fingernails.
 “It is what makes a complete sculpture.”